kenzie/clarity_members/README.md

 ### Follow

 For a simple start we'll rely on a single Twitter account to maintain our list of users by following them.
-If necessary we can later add a means to manage the follower list programmatically to tie it into the parent application's user lifecycle.

 ### Stream